Skip to content

 if (bar) bar.visible = true

-The first time you invoke app.start() the main block gets executed.
-While that instance is running any subsequent execution of the app will execute the client block.
+The first time you invoke app.start() (for example with ags run) the main block gets executed.
+While that instance is running any subsequent execution of the app will simply invoke a request.
+For example running ags run again will be the equivalent of running ags request

 ts